 How does HAP work?

-If you qualify for HAP, you then have to find your own accommodation in the private rented market within the rent limits in your area.
-This means that you will have to find a house that is privately owned, to rent, within the area you applied for such as Finglas or South Dublin.
-A landlord is not allowed to refuse to rent the property to you on the basis that you are applying under the HAP scheme and they cannot refuse to accept HAP payments.
+If you qualify, you then have to find your own accommodation in the private rented market within the rent limits in your area.
+This means that you will have to find a house that is privately-owned, to rent, within the area you applied for such as Finglas or South Dublin.
+A landlord is not allowed to refuse to rent the property to you on the basis that you are applying under this scheme and they cannot refuse to accept HAP payments.

 How is my rent paid through HAP?